mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Questioner:** So you’re saying there are two kinds of joy, one which is ego, and one which is very quiet, that we don’t understand yet, that isn’t ego.

 **Katagiri Roshi:** Mm-hmm.
 So, joyousness is based on self-centeredness *and* also not-self-centeredness – both.
-So that’s why self-centeredness turns into the not-self-centeredness, by quiet dynamic movement, so-called washing machine, anyway.
+So that’s why self-centeredness turns into the not-self-centeredness, by quiet dynamic movement, so-called washing machine.

 Do you understand?
 No?

 **Questioner:**A little bit.

-**Katagiri Roshi:** Okay.
-Good.
+**Katagiri Roshi:** Okay, good.
 That’s enough.
 [Thank you.] *[Laughter.]*

 #### 1:06:07 end of recording